erfanzar/EasyDeL/docs/index.md

-# EasyDeL
+# EasyDeL 🔮

-EasyDeL (Easy Deep Learning) is an open-source library designed to accelerate and optimize the training process of machine learning models.
-This library is primarily focused on Jax/Flax and plans to offer easy and fine solutions to train Flax/Jax Models on the `TPU/GPU` both for Serving and Training For both Python And Mojo🔥
+EasyDeL, an open-source library, is specifically designed to enhance and streamline the training process of machine learning models.
+It focuses primarily on Jax/Flax and aims to provide convenient and effective solutions for training Flax/Jax Models on TPU/GPU for both Serving and Training purposes.
+Additionally, EasyDeL will support mojo and will be rewritten for mojo as well.

+Some of the key features provided by EasyDeL include:

+- Support for 8, 6, and 4 BIT inference and training in JAX
+- Integration of flashAttention in JAX for GPUs and TPUs
+- Automatic serving of LLMs with mid and high-level APIs in both JAX and PyTorch
+- LLM Trainer and fine-tuner in JAX
+- RLHF (presumably Reinforcement Learning with Hybrid Functions) in Jax
+- And various other features to enhance the training process and optimize performance.

+> [!NOTE]
+> These features collectively aim to simplify and accelerate the training of machine learning models, making it more
+> efficient and accessible for developers working with Jax/Flax.

 #### Note this Library needs golang to run (for some tracking stuff on TPU/GPU/CPU)